 Future Simple with Will: Questions

-We already talked about affirmative and negative sentences with 'will’; then, we discuss how you can make yes/no questions and wh- questions about the future.
+We already talked about affirmative and negative sentences with 'will;' then, we discuss how you can make yes/no questions and wh- questions about the future.
 Yes/no questions in future simple are basically affirmative sentences with a different word order.
 To make these questions, you need 'will' at the beginning to help you make the question, and the subject and main verb follow right after.
+For example:

 As is evident by the name, you need wh- question words to make wh- questions.
 Wh- question words are: what, when, where, who, how, why.

-To make a wh- question, bring the wh-word to the beginning and add your auxiliary verb, 'will’, to it.
-The subject and base form of the main verb come next.
+To make a wh- question, put the wh-word at the beginning and add your auxiliary verb, 'will,' to it.
+The subject and base form of the main verb comes next.
 Look at the following examples:

 Future Simple with Will: Uses